perma-id/w3id.org/devops-infra/readme.md

-## Repository for maintaining an ontology network around DevOps infrastructure
+## Repository for maintaining an ontology network around the ICT infrastructure required for DevOps operations

-This is a repository that will allow maintaining an ontology network (in progress) around DevOps infrastructure
+This is a repository that allows maintaining an ontology network around the ICT infrastructure required for DevOps operations

 Maintainer: Oscar Corcho @ocorcho